Amsterdam/leaflet-geojson-bbox-layer/README.md

 This new layer will handle calling the user provided `fetchRequest` function with a bounding box.
 The string is of the form: `4.89,52.37,4.91,52.38` or `west,south,east,north`.
-This function should return a geojson object.
+This function should return a GeoJSON object.

 The main benefit of this layer is that only a subset of the data is displayed because the whole is to much of a performance hit.
 Therefor you'll probably want to limit showing the layer for when zoomed out.
-If you set a value `zoomMin` value on the geojson layer this value will both hide the layer and pause fetching new data.
+If you set a value `zoomMin` value on the GeoJSON layer this value will both hide the layer and pause fetching new data.

 # Usage